ccosse/colormyworld/README.md

 ## History:
-Originally developed for [GIS Day 2015](https://www.facebook.com/search/top/?q=GIS%20Day%20colormyworld), Georgetown Guyana, while I was serving as a GIS Web Applications Developer at [MNRE](https://www.nre.gov.gy/) via [Peace Corps Response](https://www.peacecorps.gov/volunteer/is-peace-corps-right-for-me/peace-corps-response/).
+Originally developed for [GIS Day 2015](https://www.facebook.com/search/top/?q=GIS%20Day%20colormyworld), Georgetown Guyana, while I was serving as a GIS Web Applications Developer at [MNRE](https://www.nre.gov.gy/).
 Subsequent improvements were made during an 8 week course taught at [GGMC, Guyana](http://www.ggmc.gov.gy/).
 Another round of improvements came in late 2016 while living in stimulating [Portland OR](https://www.meetup.com/cities/us/or/portland/tech/), and integrating it with the [NetDispenser](https://netdispenser.github.io/).
 In 2017 I ported it to [Sugarizer](http://sugarizer.org/) with help from Lionel Laské as part of the [same experiment](https://netdispenser.github.io/).
 [ColorMyWorld](https://github.com/ccosse/colormyworld) was a featured activity in
 [our demo](https://us.pycon.org/2017/schedule/presentation/643/) at [PyCon2017](https://flic.kr/y/2GSVF7K).
-In June 2017 I developed [this prototype color-sequence tool](https://github.com/ccosse/colorcfg), in-part to address the ugly random colorization during Tour mode.
+In June 2017 I developed [this prototype color-sequence tool](https://github.com/cdbrissac/colorcfg), in-part to address the ugly random colorization during Tour mode.

 ## More Credits
 The backbone and heart of this application is the [Open Layers](http://openlayers.org/) library.